PasamonteG/SQLDI_Install/WMLZ_Deploy.md

 Ports Docco from [KC](https://www.ibm.com/docs/en/wml-for-zos/2.4.0?topic=wmlz-configuring-ports)

-lots of overlap with SQLDI to manage
+lots of overlap with SQLDI to manage.
+Lets go defaults on this system because SQLDI is not deployed yet here.

 ## Step 9	Configuring secure network communications for WMLz	(Sysprog with USS & Security skills)